laravel/docs/quickstart-intermediate.md

 <a name="route-model-binding"></a>
 ### Route Model Binding

 Now, we're almost ready to define the `destroy` method on our `TaskController`.
-But, first, let's revisit our route declaration for this route:
+But, first, let's revisit our route declaration and controller method for this route:

 	Route::delete('/task/{task}', 'TaskController@destroy');

-Without adding any additional code, Laravel would inject the given task ID into the `TaskController@destroy` method, like so:

-    /**
-     * Destroy the given task.
-     *
-     * @param  Request  $request
-     * @param  string  $taskId
-     * @return Response
-     */
-	public function destroy(Request $request, $taskId)
-	{
-		//
-	}

-However, the very first thing we will need to do in this method is retrieve the `Task` instance from the database using the given ID.
-So, wouldn't it be nice if Laravel could just inject the `Task` instance that matches the ID in the first place?
-Let's make it happen!

-In your `app/Providers/RouteServiceProvider.php` file's `boot` method, let's add the following line of code:

-	$router->model('task', 'App\Task');

-This small line of code will instruct Laravel to retrieve the `Task` model that corresponds to a given ID whenever it sees `{task}` in a route declaration.
-Now we can define our destroy method like so:

     /**
      * Destroy the given task.